-The following are ways in which the Central Arkansas Workforce Development Board will help achieve the state workforce development goals:
+The following are ways in which the Central Arkansas Workforce Development Area will help achieve the state workforce development goals:

 - The Central Arkansas Workforce Development Board will identify specific needs of the Central Arkansas Workforce Development Area and develop new and innovative strategies for meeting the needs of the employers and job seekers. - The Central Arkansas Workforce Development Board, through the five workforce centers located throughout the region, will deliver specific programs designed for existing employees.
-Through coordination and collaboration with primary in-demand industry sectors, these efforts will provide existing and emerging jobs throughout the region. - The Central Arkansas Workforce Development Board will conduct aggressive outreach campaigns such as social media "boosting", canvasing and partnerships with other non-profit organizations to promote the services provided at the regional level and the states Talent Delivery System.
-Outreach material will be developed for each of the special populations identified by the Department of Labor. - The Central Arkansas Workforce Development Board will serve as the catalytic convener between educators, industry, and jobseekers to establish expanded apprenticeship programs and fill educational gaps.
+Through coordination and collaboration with primary in-demand industry sectors, these efforts will provide existing and emerging jobs throughout the region. - The Central Arkansas Workforce Development Board will conduct aggressive outreach campaigns such as social media "boosting", canvasing, partnerships with other non-profit organizations to promote the services provided at the regional level and the states Talent Delivery System.

+Outreach material will be developed for each of the special populations identified by the Department of Labor.

-- The Central Arkansas Workforce Development Board will conduct targeted outreach to Veterans. - The Central Arkansas Workforce Development Board will coordinate and collaborate with internal and external partners in order to eliminate duplicative services. - The Central Arkansas Workforce Development Board will ensure that current, accurate, and applicable labor market information is available at all workforce centers, delivered in a manner easy to understand. - The Central Arkansas Workforce Development Board will work with Economic Development Organizations throughout the region to enhance services provided to industry.
+- The Central Arkansas Workforce Development Board will serve as the catalytic convener between educators, industry, and jobseekers to establish expanded apprenticeship programs and fill educational gaps. - The Central Arkansas Workforce Development Board will conduct targeted outreach to Veterans. - The Central Arkansas Workforce Development Board will coordinate and collaborate with internal and external partners in order to eliminate duplicative services. - The Central Arkansas Workforce Development Board will ensure that current, accurate, and applicable labor market information is available at all workforce centers, delivered in a manner easy to understand. - The Central Arkansas Workforce Development Board will work with Economic Development Organizations throughout the region to enhance services provided to industry.

-2.3 Describe how the local board's vision and goals contribute to each of the Governor's goals.
+2.3 Describe how the local board's vision and goals contributes to each of the governor's goals.
 [WIOA Sec.
-108(b)(1)(E)] (See Appendix C: Transitional Planning References and Resources)
+108(b)(1)(E)] (See Appendix C: Transitional Planning References and Resources) Note: The state Plan includes a number of objectives under each goal.

-The Central Arkansas Workforce Development Board shares the Governor's vision for Economic Development and the State's Strategic Plan that defines a stronger partnership between economic development, education, and the state workforce investment system to attract, retain and grow Arkansas' high growth industries and encourage the development of regional economies.
+The Central Arkansas Workforce Development Area shares the Governor's vision for Economic Development and the State's Strategic Plan that defines a stronger partnership between economic development, education, and the state workforce investment system to attract, retain and grow Arkansas' high growth industries and encourage the development of regional economies.
+For participants enrolled in educational/skills training the goal is to complete training, to obtain their credential and accomplish measurable skills gain.
+Participants will be directed to higher paying jobs with a livable wage focused to ensure higher retention rates at program exit.
+For participants receiving basic and individualized career services the same goal applies.